shakedCohen11/dual_task_convlstm_unet/README.md

 cd <PATH TO CELLTRACKINGCHALLENGE DATA>/Training tar -xzvf  <PATH TO REPOSITORY>/metadata_files.tar.gz
 ```
+#### Create Metadata File
+Create your using dataset metadata files using the create_sequence_metadata.py script.
-make sure that metadata_01.pickle and metadata_02.pickle are located in each dataset directory (Only of 2D datasets)
+Make sure that metadata_01.pickle and metadata_02.pickle are located in each dataset directory (Only of 2D datasets)

 ## Training
 ### Modify Parameters